wadspau2/BPVMS/README.md

 # Breast Pump Vacuum Monitoring System

 This project was made for Allison Tolman (New Little Life) to test the vacuum performance of breast pumps.
 The project consists of a python script that interfaces with a controller, display, and pressure transducer.
-The project files also include STL file for the 3D printed hardware.
+The project files also include STEP files for the 3D printed hardware.

 ## Hardware Description